nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       I enjoy hanging out with my dogs, photography, traveling the world, and being a super Sherpa.
     image: /img/27459059_743530569183941_605898255142205801_n.jpeg
+  - name: |-
+      Rosie Belden
+      OWS Assistant Coach
+    about: >-
+      Rosemary 'Rosie' Belden has been a water enthusiast since she was young.
+      She grew up water skiing with her grandparents on Lake Austin and swimming in the ocean at her home in San Diego.
+She participated in Junior Lifeguards from 9-15 years old where she learned ocean and beach safety, basic first-aid, and environmental awareness.
+She competed in swimming and waterpolo in high school and was offered a scholarship to play water polo in college, although she turned it down to attend UC Berkeley for academics.
+In college she participated in intramural water polo and life guarded for some extra spending money.

+      In 2016, Rosie participated in her first Sprint Triathlon in Bass Lake, CA and was hooked.
+That same year, she completed her first Olympic Triathlon in partnership with Team in Training and went on to complete several Olympic distance Triathlons in the Pacific Ocean.

+      In 2022, Rosie moved to Atlanta, joined ATC and completed her first 70.3 in Wilmington, NC.
+As you might be able to tell she loves the triathlon sport and is passionate about helping others love the swim portion of the race as much as she does.
+    image: /img/img_9534.jpg
   - about: More info coming soon!
     name: |-
       Joedy Price